netdata/netdata/docs/tasks/setup/claim-existing-agent-to-cloud.md

 :::

 ## Prerequisites

+In order to claim an existing agent to the Cloud, you will need the following:

 - A node with a Netdata Agent installed
 - A Netdata Cloud account with a Space created